 Become an Economic Journalist - A flair for writing along with an Economics degree can take you places in the field of economic journalism.
 Basically, the job would involve studying and analyzing economic phenomena world over and thereby drawing insights and inferences and have your ideas published in periodicals and magazines.
 An example would be Qrius (formerly The Indian Economist).

 M.A./M.Sc. in Economics - If you pursued a 3-year economics undergrad programme, the most advisable thing to do would be to go for a masters degree in economics.
 Here you would not only learn about the context in which you had studied what you did in college, but would also learn how to apply most of them to the real world, using both data as well as theory.
 You can refer to this page for a list of graduate schools in India that provide this degree.
 Whatever work you do after this would involve research, whether you join a corporate, a government organisation, an institute, or an NGO.
 For more details on M.A.
 Economics, click here.

 MBA - One of the most sought after streams is management, for it brings economics together with other disciplines like commerce and business.
 Be warned, life at a B-School (especially the top ones like IIMs and ISB) is going to be hell, for you wouldn’t get even a second to yourself.
 That said, if your passion lies in business and management, go for it.
-I don’t have much of an idea of the growth path here, but given that almost every second urban Indian is getting an MBA degree, some of them would surely be answering such questions on Quora which you could look up!
+I don’t have much of an idea of the growth path here, but given that almost every second urban Indian is getting an MBA degree, some of them would surely be answering such questions on Quora which you could have a look at!